Trump Wouldn't Say If Russia Meddled in the Election. Republicans in Congress Disagreed

 Rep. Trey Gowdy, the chairman of the House Oversight committee, issued another strong worded defense of the intelligence community.
 “Russia attempted to undermine the fundamentals of our democracy, impugn the reliability of the 2016 election, and sow the seeds of discord among Americans,” he said.
 He noted it was imperative for members of the Trump administration to tell the President Russia could have meddled without delegitimizing his victory.

+Senator Richard Burr, the Chairman of the Senate Intelligence Committee, which recently concluded in a report examining the legitimacy of the intelligence community’s claims that Russian meddling was indisputable, said outright that Putin was lying.
+“Vladimir Putin is not our friend and never has been.
+Nor does he want to be our friend.
+His regime’s actions prove it.” said Burr.
+“We must make clear the United States will not tolerate Russian activities against us or our allies.”

-Four Republican senators who have disagreed with Trump in the past — Sens.
-Jeff Flake and John McCain of Arizona, Ben Sasse of Nebraska and Lindsay Graham of South Carolina — also spoke out.
+Five Republican senators who have disagreed with Trump in the past — Sens.
+Jeff Flake and John McCain of Arizona, Ben Sasse of Nebraska, Susan Collins of Maine Lindsay Graham of South Carolina — also spoke out.

 “I never thought I would see the day when our American President would stand on the stage with the Russian President and place blame on the United States for Russian aggression.
 This is shameful,” Flake, who declined to seek re-election this year and has frequently criticized Trump, said in a statement.